B00merang-Project/Azurra_framework/README.md

 - `theme.conf`: Contains a theme's name, author and target directory.
 Dynamic versioning is coming in a future release.

 ---
-More documentation will be available soon on the [wiki](https://github.com/Elbullazul/Azurra_framework/wiki)
+More documentation and a tutorial are available on the [wiki](https://github.com/B00merang-Project/Azurra_framework/wiki)